-The eleven nominees for the nine vacancies on Council, in alphabetical order, are:
+The nominees, in alphabetical order, are:

 Tricia is an independent statistical consultant who has worked across a wide range of statistical and research projects.
 She spent the majority of her career in the civil service, mainly at the Office for National Statistics, but also at the Home Office and as a survey advisor at the Department of Health.